+BMI stands for Body Mass Index.
+It is a measure of body composition.
 The higher the figure the more overweight you are.
-Like any of these types of measures it is only an indication and other issues such as body type and shape have a bearing as well.
+Like any of these types of measures it is only a guide, and other issues such as body type and shape have a bearing as well.
 Remember, BMI is just a guide - it does not accurately apply to elderly populations, pregnant women or very muscular athletes such as weight lifters.

 Calculate your own BMI !

 BMI is calculated by taking a person's weight and dividing by their height squared.
 The standard is to use metric units.
 For instance, if your height is 1.82 meters, the divisor of the calculation will be (1.82 * 1.82) = 3.3124.
 If your weight is 70.5 kilograms, then your BMI is 21.3 (70.5 / 3.3124).
 Using pounds and inches, BMI can be calculated by multiplying by a conversion factor of 703, so BMI = weight (lb) / [height (in)]2 x 703